Siege of Baghdad (1638): Siege

+The Yazidi units gained the upper advantage and killed the Safavid commander.
+After this, Ezidi Mirza and his troops advanced further, attacking the demoralized Safavid troops and killing their commander Saru Khan in his own tent.

 Aftermath

 Although the defenders were given free passage to Persia, some resumed fighting after the capture of the city around Karanlık gate.
-The human loss during the after-capture fighting was severe.
+The human loss during the after-capture fighting was severe, with the Ottomans characteristically raping and massacring the population, and sacking the city.
 Nevertheless, soon after the capture, the new Grand Vizier Kemankeş Mustafa Pasha and the Persian representative Saruhan began peace talks and on 17 May 1639 the treaty of Zuhab was signed, which became an important historical treaty.
 By this treaty the modern Turkey-Iran and Iraq-Iran frontier lines were drawn.
 Although there were some other wars after the treaty of Zuhab, the treaties following the wars were merely the ratification of the treaty of Zuhab.

 Trivia

-During the Baghdad campaign Murat lost two of his Grand Viziers.
-The first was Bayram Pasha on 17 August 1638, who died on the way to Baghdad and the second was Tayyar Mehmet who died on 24 December 1638.
-Tayyar Mehmet was also the third Ottoman Grand Vizier who died on the battle field (the first two being Hadim Ali Pasha in 1511 and Hadim Sinan Pasha in 1517).
+During the Baghdad campaign Murad lost two of his Grand Viziers.
+The first was Bayram Pasha on 17 August 1638, who died on the way to Baghdad and the second was Tayyar Mehmed Pasha who died on 24 December 1638.
+Tayyar Mehmed was also the third Ottoman Grand Vizier who died on the battle field (the first two being Hadim Ali Pasha in 1511 and Hadim Sinan Pasha in 1517).

-After this victory Murat had two magnificent kiosks built in the Topkapi gardens, one for his victory at Yerevan and the other for his victory at Baghdad.
+After this victory Murad had two magnificent kiosks built in the Topkapi gardens, one for his victory at Yerevan and the other for his victory at Baghdad.